 Visiting Suwon Hwaseong Fortress in Gyeonggi-do, South Korea

 As a travel blogger, I have seen a lot of fortresses around the world.
-We all generally know what fortresses are for, and what their purposes have been for the people in our histories, but each fortress has a different story to tell—from the way each has been built to the façade and how they are preserved through the years.
+We all generally know what fortresses are for and what their purposes have been for the people in our histories, but each fortress has a different story to tell—from how each has been built to the façade and how they are preserved through the years.

 Hwaseong Fortress in Suwon South Korea

 We left Korean Folk Village at around 4 in the afternoon to head for Suwon Hwaseong Fortress.
 It took us less than an hour to get to the latter.